Daniel Guest

 Graves, Guest, and Mehta (preprint, in prep) Multiple pitch perception with rate-place metamers

-Guest and Carney (preprint, in review) A fast and flexible approximation of power-law adaptation for auditory computational models
+Guest and Carney (2024) A fast and accurate approximation of power-law adaptation for auditory computational models (L)

 Guest, Rajappa, and Oxenham (2024) Limitations in human auditory spectral analysis at high frequencies